 How Recruiting Agencies Work

-- When a job is posted on the internet every recruiter in the country (and outside the country) will scour the job sites and resume databases for potential candidates, blast off emails and phone calls and fight for the opportunity to match a candidate to a job posting (before someone else does) to make a sale.
-Sometimes they cast a wide net and many positions are not even close matches, but they are often playing the numbers.
+- When a job is posted on the internet every recruiter in the country (and outside the country) will scour the job sites and resume databases for potential candidates, blast off emails and phone calls and fight for the opportunity to match a candidate to a job posting (hopefully before someone else beats them to it) to make a sale.
+Sometimes they cast a wide net and many positions are not even close matches, but they are often playing the numbers game with unqualified leads.